 There are 3 basic elements for personal development and success in personal and professional life.
 These are the commitment, the engagement in action and the cultivation.
-The commitment and the engagement in action are the two faces of a truly self-directed, goal and principle-based life and the two-thirds of a set of factors that includes the “cultivation”, which give meaning and context to the things we commit and engage.
+The commitment and the engagement in action are the two faces of a truly self-directed, goal and principle-based life and the two-thirds of a set of factors that includes the “cultivation”, which provides meaning and context to the things we commit and engage.

 The more we work and live, the more we end up in endless loops of things to do, to achieve, to aim, to pursue.
 Sometimes, it seems that we are standing still in a spot, and we found our self, reluctant to move on, forth or sideways to achieve a better view of what’s happening and let our self-drift apart, under the pressure of urgent and now.